kondanna/slackerethos/content/about.md

 Nowadays I have lots of free time to write stuff, experiment with new recipes, and take walks with my honey &#x1F497;.
 Sometimes I slow travel; my most recent trips were to Spain and Myanmar.

-Here I will share tips, insights, and updates on what I'm up to.

 ---

 ### The Four Foundations of the Slacker Ethos